EdenWise/hjcrc/HJCSIC.md

 ## Why I May Be Listened Of

 I am one of the people that got used as a sacrifice.
-From a very early age I have been treated as inferior by many people (it got them better heavenly protection).
+From a very early age I have been treated as non-existant by many people (it got them better heavenly protection).
 So prevalent this has become to that it removed me from civilization.
 I learned what I know now by accepting truths that were hard (when life became too impossible to live reasonably anymore I had to look at improbable answers to try and survive).
 Other people are included besides me and we need the help.

 ## Research Source

 The Judeo-Christian system discusses its plans (institutions that have been around awhile usually declare their intent).
 Both the Jews and the Christians have documented their plans in their Testaments, though cryptically and usually obscurely.
-The publication of the bible, the most read book in the world, makes those involved in this system feel that they have been divulging with civilization.
+The publication of the Bible, the most read book in the world, makes those involved in this system feel that they have been divulging with civilization.
 The details found in the Bible (particular pieces of a large puzzle) once put together do help decipher how this system influences modern civilization.
 However, to say it is a an open declaration goes too far.
-Because the Bible is intentionally repellent (cryptic and gruesome) and only tells only part of the "Secret of Heaven" it falls short of that standard. • *Note: I refrain from calling the Judeo-Christian system a religion because the common definition of religion usually involves spirituality with an ethereal god or gods.*
+Because the Bible is intentionally repellent (cryptic and gruesome) and only tells only part of the "Secret of Heaven" it falls short of that standard.[^Judeo-Christian-Definition]

 ## Hebrew Code